Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 Washington Stats and Trends

-- The Huskies have been underdogs by 2.5 points or more two times this season and have not covered the spread once.
+- The Huskies have yet to cover the spread this year when underdogs by 2.5 points or more.

-- Washington's games this year have gone over the total in one out of six opportunities (16.7%).
+- Washington's games this season have eclipsed the over/under one time in six opportunities (16.7%).

-- Washington is 1-1 against the spread and 2-0 overall when the team notches more than 28 points.
+- Washington is 1-1 against the spread and 2-0 overall in games when it scores more than 28.0 points.

-- This year the Huskies have turned the ball over 12 times, seven more than the Cardinal's takeaways (5).
+- The Huskies have turned the ball over 12 times this season, seven more turnovers than the Cardinal have forced (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.